 As I have mentioned before, Saratoga Springs is one of my favorite venues!
 With five different ceremony and reception sites to choose from, Saratoga Springs is perfect for weddings of all sizes and budgets.
 Saratoga Cove and Redwood Grove are smaller sites, while Hilltop, Longbridge and Cathedral Grove can hold hundreds of guests.
 Site fees range from $0 for Saratoga Cove, $500 for Redwood Grove, and $2450 to $5950 for Hilltop, Longbridge and Cathedral Grove.
 Saratoga Springs also caters the food and provides seating and silverware, with additional upgrades available.
 Food starts at $60/head.
 A Saratoga Springs wedding can cost as little as $12000.

 One thing to note about Saratoga Springs is they are pretty much booked solid from April-October with two weddings every Friday, Saturday and Sunday.
 You might be worried about there being another wedding at the same venue… but don’t be!
 The Saratoga Springs staff have everything down to a science.
 They ensure there’s time for both couples to take photos wherever they want on site without interfering with the other wedding.
 This means that even if you choose to hold your wedding at Longbridge, you’ll be able to take some photos at Cathedral Grove and vice versa!
-If you’d like to see a real wedding at Saratoga Springs, here’s a lovely Longbridge wedding and a beautiful, intimate Cathedral Grove wedding.
+If you’d like to see a real wedding at Saratoga Springs, here’s a lovely Longbridge wedding, a beautiful, intimate Cathedral Grove wedding and a stunning Redwood Grove wedding.

 Nestldown is a wedding venue straight out of a fairytale!
 An 180-acre property nestled in the redwoods with beautiful gardens, large ponds, waterfalls, and even fruit-bearing orachards, Nestldown is conveniently located just minutes away from Silicon Valley.
 It has a true fairytale feel with a life-size chess set, a fantasy cottage and more.
 Maximum guest count is 200, with a suggested max of 140 for the rainier months.
 There’s a gorgeous redwood grove amphitheater for ceremonies, with a lovely barn as a rain option.

-Nestldown is on the more expensive end of the spectrum with site fees starting at $6000 on Thursdays in off season and ranging up to $19800 on holiday weekends.
-Their fees include 6 hours for the ceremony and reception and an additional 2 hours for set up and 1 hour for clean up.
-They also provide tables and chairs for both the ceremony and reception with options for upgrades to farm tables.
-As a fun touch, they offer a 1967 London Taxi for use in shuttling the bridal party around the property as well as a golf cart for guests who have difficulty walking.
+Nestldown is on the more expensive end of the spectrum with site fees starting at $9500 on Thursdays in off season and ranging up to $23000 on holiday weekends.
+Their fees include 6 hours for the ceremony and reception and an additional 1 and a half hours for set up and 1 hour for clean up.
+They also provide tables and chairs for both the ceremony and reception with options to bring in farm tables for a fee.
+As a fun touch, they offer a 1967 London Taxi for use in shuttling the bride and groom around the property as well as a golf cart for guests who have difficulty walking.
 You also get access to the Nestldown Railroad, which guests can ride during cocktail hour in dry weather.
-Finally, there is a bridal changing area and day-of coordination included in the site fee.
+Finally, there is a bridal changing area available for 30 minutes and day-of coordination included in the site fee.
 Caterers, DJs, bands and rental companies must be chosen off their list of vendors.

 A beautiful venue up in the North Bay, Deer Park Villa has two beautiful Redwood Groves as well as indoor options in case of rain.
 Like Saratoga Springs, Deer Park Villa has string lights hanging all around their venue, creating a truly stunning setting for your wedding.
 Their indoor options include banquet rooms, a covered deck and a full bar and lounge.